ExSample: Efficient Searches on Video Repositories through Adaptive Sampling: Related Work

 \section{Related Work}

-\textbf{Video Data Management.} There has recently been renewed interest in developing data management systems for video analytics, motivated in large part by the high cost of applying state-of-the-art video understanding methods, which almost always involve expensive deep neural networks, on large datasets.
+\textbf{Video Data Management.} There has recently been renewed interest in developing data management systems for video analytics due to the high cost of applying state-of-the-art video understanding methods, which almost always involve deep-neural networks, on large datasets.
 Recent systems adapt prior work in visual data management~\cite{qbic,chabot} for modern tasks that involve applying machine learning techniques to extract insights from large video datasets potentially comprising of millions of hours of video.
 In particular, DeepLens~\cite{deeplens} and VisualWorldDB~\cite{visualworlddb} explore a wide range of opportunities that an integrated data management system for video data would enable.
 DeepLens~\cite{deeplens} proposes an architecture split into storage, data flow, and query processing layers, and considers tradeoffs in each layer -- for example, the system must choose from several storage formats, including storing each frame as a separate record, storing video in an encoded format, and utilizing a hybrid segmented file.
 VisualWorldDB proposes storing and exposing video data from several perspectives as a single multidimensional visual object, achieving not only better compression but also faster execution.

 \textbf{Speeding up Video Analytics.} Several optimizations have been proposed to speed up execution of various components of video analytics systems to address the cost of mining video data.
-Many recent approaches train specialized surrogate classification models on reduced dimension inputs derived from the video~\cite{noscope,msr,videomon,focus,miris}.
-As we detailed in Section \ref{sec:objquery}, most related to our work is BlazeIt~\cite{blazeit}, which adapts surrogate-based video query optimization techniques for object search limit queries.
+Many recent approaches train specialized proxy classification models on reduced dimension inputs derived from the video~\cite{noscope,msr,videomon,focus,miris}.
+As we detailed in Section \ref{sec:objquery}, most related to our work is BlazeIt~\cite{blazeit}, which adapts proxy-based video query optimization techniques for object search limit queries.